fe-data/fe-docs/docs/usage/personalise.rst

    .. grid-item::

-       When you scan a personalised ticket, all the data is displayed in the green box on the scan screen.
+       When you scan a personalized ticket, all of the data appears in the green box on the scan screen.

 Tips
 ----
 .. note::
-   It can also be useful to use the personalisation module for events that don't use personalisation.
+   The personalization module can also be useful for events that don’t require personalization.
-   It will allow customers to simply present the QR codes at a scanning point without printing them, or to download all or individual tickets.
+   It lets customers simply present the QR codes at a scanning point without printing them, or download all tickets—or individual tickets—if they wish.